 Also for dynamic measuring of complex or large applications, ARAMIS makes it possible to evaluate, for example, the vibration behavior of individual blades of wind power plants under heavy load.

 Online component testing is used, for example, in durability tests, fatigue tests as well as in wind tunnel tests and vibration analyses.
 The measuring results can be viewed online or processed live by other programs.

 ARAMIS Kiosk Interface is a user interface for automated evaluation of tensile tests complying with different standards.
 With minimized user interaction, standardized testing procedures can be carried out fast, easily and repeatable for measurement series with numerous specimens.

 Verification of numerical simulation

 ARAMIS sensors provide information on material properties of parts.
 This data is used as input parameters for simulation computations and as reference size for optimization and verification.
-The GOM software allows importing FE data from formats including ABAQUS, LS-DYNA and ANSYS as well as aligning them to the measuring data and in space.
+The ZEISS software allows importing FE data from formats including ABAQUS, LS-DYNA and ANSYS as well as aligning them to the measuring data and in space.

 ARAMIS Generates Precise Data

 - 3D deformations